A Complete Review of Berberine for Health and Longevity Versus Metformin

-Also, excess fat sets up a situation low-grade, chronic inflammation.
+Also, excess fat sets up a situation of low-grade, chronic inflammation.

-By positively affecting fat creation (we'll look at berberine and weight below), we're bring down the total "load" of inflammation across the body.
+By positively affecting fat creation (we'll look at berberine and weight below), we're bringing down the total "load" of inflammation across the body.

-Berberine via activation of AMPK can exert an anti-inflammatory effect in adipose tissue induced by high fat diet.
+Berberine via activation of AMPK can exert an anti-inflammatory effect in adipose tissue induced by a high-fat diet.

 As for oxidative stress, it's the same effect.

 One example is a study where researchers induced high levels of oxidative stress and looked at berberine's effect on it:

 In conclusion, the present study demonstrated that the treatment with berberine resulted in an obvious reduction of oxidative stress and GFAP-immunoreactive astrocytes in the hippocampus of STZ-induced diabetic rats.

 Chronic, systemic inflammation is a hallmark of aging and aging disease.

 Just to show how powerful AMPK really is.

 That sounds like salesly BS...we get it but new studies on metformin pointed the way.